MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-dwell.md

 *List views present a particular challenge for head-gaze and dwell input.
 People need to be able to scan the content without feeling like that have to tiptoe around the dwell targets.*

 Some tips for designing list views:
-* have the entire row highlight when head-gazed but doesn’t begin dwell unless head-gaze is on the specific dwell target.
+* Have the entire row highlight when head-gazed but doesn’t begin dwell unless head-gaze is on the specific dwell target.
-* only show the dwell target when the row is highlighted to cut down on visual noise.
+* Only show the dwell target when the row is highlighted to cut down on visual noise.
-* be clear and consistent with the position of dwell targets.
+* Be clear and consistent with the position of dwell targets.
-* don't show all dwell targets at once to avoid repetitive UI
+* Don't show all dwell targets at once to avoid repetitive UI
-* re-use the same pattern as often as possible to establish UX familiarity
+* Re-use the same pattern as often as possible to establish UX familiarity

  ## See also
 * [Direct manipulation with hands](direct-manipulation.md)